Howdju/howdju/docs/adrs/ADR 2 Type Design.md

 `Persisted` entities often appear on the relation fields of edit models or API submisison models when they represent the creation of a newly related entity.

-## Persistence models (`XData`)
+## Persistence models (`XData`, `XRow`)

-Persistence models represent how we store the data.
+Persistence models represent actions and state of stored data.
+Actions on data are usually CRUD (`CreateJustificationDataIn`, etc.) State of data corresponds to a single item from a table (`JustificationRow`.)

 We may add additional relation fields that help to query or index the data.
 Some Entities will not need a special persistence model, and so they can use the entity model for persistence.

+- `CreateEntityDataIn` a model for creating an entity (e.g., `CreateJustificationDataIn`).
+The return value will usually be the same as the read out model.
+- `ReadEntityDataOut` a model for reading an entity (e.g., `ReadJustificationDataOut`).
+There may not be a corresponding `In` model, since often the parameters to a database read don't neatly map to the entity.
+The `ReadEntityDataOut` model differs from a `EntityRow` model in that the `DataOut` model will have had the fields transformed and may have materialized related entities.

 ## `View` models